 How are recreational fisheries catch-estimates made?

-Historically, the National Marine Fisheries Service's Marine Recreational Fishery Statistics Survey (MRFSS) estimated recreational saltwater catch and fishing effort for almost two decades (since 1979).
+Historically, the National Marine Fisheries Service's Marine Recreational Fishery Statistics Survey (MRFSS) was used to estimate recreational saltwater catch and fishing effort for almost two decades (since 1979).
 These surveys were formally replaced with the improved Marine Recreational Information Program (MRIP) survey in 2008.
 This survey continues to monitor the relative size and impact of saltwater recreational fisheries in the United States.
 MRIP is composed of two independent, but complementary, surveys; one survey collects catch information and the other counts the number of fishing trips made.

 Data on catch-composition (types and numbers of fish caught, kept and released, and measurements of fish kept) by fishing mode (shore, private boat or charter boat) are collected by interviewing saltwater anglers at the end of their fishing trips.
 The number of fishing trips made over a two-month period is obtained through random sampling by telephone of Florida residents.
 Estimates of the total catch of saltwater fish for each two-month period are then calculated from the catch-composition data collected by the field interviews and the number of saltwater fishing trips reported by Florida residents.

 How are the commercial fisheries catch-data obtained?